 2. Newly constructed buildings.

 All newly constructed buildings.
 Sections 110.0 through 110.12 apply to all newly constructed buildings within the scope of Section 100.0(a).
 In addition, newly constructed buildings shall meet the requirements of Subsections B, C, D or E, as applicable; and shall be an All-Electric Building as defined in Section 100.1(b).
+For the purposes of All-Electric Building requirements, newly constructed buildings as defined in Section 100.1 shall include a construction project where an alteration includes replacement of over 50% of the existing foundation for purposes other than a repair or reinforcement as defined in California Existing Building Code Section 202; or when over 50% of the existing framing above the sill plate is removed or replaced for purposes other than repair.
+If either of these criteria are met within a 3-year period, measured from the date of the most recent previously obtained permit final date, that structure is considered new construction and shall be subject to the All-Electric Building requirements.
+The final determination whether a project meets the definition of substantial reconstruction/alteration shall be made by a designated building official.

 Exception 1: Non-Residential Buildings containing a Scientific Laboratory Building, such area may contain a non-electric Space Conditioning System.